Adaptive Manifold Clustering: Introduction

 \end{defn}

-Originially introduced by \cite{Federer}, a positive reach reach has proven to be a widely used minimal condition in geometric and topological inference \cite{chazal_book}.
-If a set has a positive reach $\frac{1}{\kappa}$, it is also $\frac{1}{\kappa}$-convex and one can freely roll a ball of radius $r < \frac{1}{\kappa} $ around it \cite{rolling_ball}.
-The reach provides information about the local and the global structure of the manifold at the same time \cite{reach_estimation}: Any unit speed geodesic of a compact smooth submanifold $\mathcal M$ without boundary with $\text{reach}(\mathcal M) \geq \frac{1}{\kappa}> 0$ has a curvature bounded by $\kappa$ and also any so-called bottleneck, i.e. a point on the manifold that has two distinct projections onto the manifold in exactly opposite directions, has a distance of at most $\frac{1}{\kappa}$ to $\mathcal M$.
+Originally introduced by \cite{Federer}, a positive reach has proven to be a widely used minimal condition in geometric and topological inference, c.f. \cite{chazal_book}.
+This includes in particular the topics of manifold estimation \cite{manifold_estimation_wasserman}, \cite{manifold_estimation_aamari} as well as homology inference \cite{homology_niyogi_smale_weinberger}, \cite{different_noise_conditions_on_manifold}.
+The latter can in fact be seen as a generalization of the clustering problem.

+If a set has a positive reach \( \frac{1}{\kappa} \), it is also \( \frac{1}{\kappa} \)-convex and one can freely roll a ball of radius \( r < \frac{1}{\kappa} \) around it \cite{rolling_ball}.
+The reach provides information about the local and the global structure of the manifold at the same time \cite{reach_estimation}: Any unit speed geodesic of a compact smooth submanifold \( \mathcal M \) without boundary with \( \text{reach}(\mathcal M) \geq \frac{1}{\kappa}> 0 \) has a curvature bounded by \( \kappa \) and also any so-called bottleneck, i.e. a point on the manifold that has two distinct projections onto the manifold in exactly opposite directions, has a distance of at least \( \frac{1}{\kappa} \) to \( \mathcal M \).
 More precisely, it can be shown that the reach is either attained by the curvature of a unit speed geodesic or is equal to the distance of a bottleneck to the manifold.
 See Figure \ref{fig_reach} for a visualization.
-Moreoever, $\mathcal M$ has a local Lipschitz continuous parametrization in terms of the tangent plane, see Lemma \ref{lem_local_lipschitz_param}.
-We exploit this property, using that any $L$-Lipschitz function changes the $d$-dimensional Lebesgue volume at most by a factor $L^d$, see Lemma \ref{lem_volume_lipschitz}.
+Moreover, \( \mathcal M \) has a local Lipschitz continuous parametrization in terms of the tangent plane, see Lemma \ref{lem_local_lipschitz_param}.
+We exploit this property, using that any \( L \) -Lipschitz function changes the \( d \) -dimensional Lebesgue volume at most by a factor \( L^d \), see Lemma \ref{lem_volume_lipschitz}.
 For a survey on sets with positive reach see \cite{survey_reach}.